 Program Highlights

 Starting in the United Kingdom offers us several pedagogical opportunities.
-London is one of the most cosmopolitan cities in the world, and filled with nationalist symbols and icons, providing us with an interesting contrast.
-We will tour the Houses of Parliament, the Churchill War Rooms and the nearby monuments.
-We will visit the Imperial War Museum, to see how Britain portrays itself and Germany in WWI.
-We learn about the role of the empire in both world wars and about immigration into the UK from its now former colonies.
-Finally, London is also one of the most diverse cities in the West, and we will take some time to explore that diversity and learn about multiculturalism in the U.K. We will tour London’s East End, the home of many immigrant communities over the centuries, and one of the most diverse places in London today, and visit the Black cultural archives.
-These experiences will help us think through the interplay between national identity, immigration and diversity.
+London is one of the most cosmopolitan cities in the world, yet it is also filled with nationalist symbols and icons, providing us with an interesting contrast.
+We will tour the Houses of Parliament, the Churchill War Rooms, and nearby monuments.
+We will visit the Imperial War Museum to see how Britain portrays itself and Germany in WWI.
+We will learn about the role of the empire in both world wars and about immigration into the UK from its former colonies.
+Finally, London is one of the most diverse cities in the West, and we will take time to explore that diversity and learn about multiculturalism in the U.K. We will tour London’s East End, the home of many immigrant communities over the centuries and one of the most diverse places in London today, and visit the Black cultural archives.
+These experiences will help us think through the interplay among national identity, immigration, and diversity.